ViscousTests/website/content/docs/lifestyle-optimizations/daily-physiological-tricks.md

    If it's really cold, do the opposite to stay warm.
  - Eat some carbs for dinner.
  - Leaning back briefly when pooping can help push poop out.
+ - Coffee (decaf) bad, especially in the morning.
+Green tea good.

 Categories: [Lifestyle Optimizations]({{< relref "/" >}}?Lifestyle-Optimizations=true)